-- C1 exists in blood serum as a molecular complex containing: - C1q - C1r - C1s - The IGM and IGG that bound by antigen, contain a binding site for C1q.
+- C1 exists in blood serum as a molecular complex containing: - C1q - C1r - C1s - The IGM and IGG that bound by antigen, their Fc part contains a binding site for C1q.
 (A single molecule of IgM is enough to initiate the pathway.
-IgG is far less efficient, requiring many molecules to do so.) - Binding of C1q activates C1s and C1r. - Activated C1s (a protease) cleaves two serum proteins: - C4 is cleaved into a large fragment - C4b, which binds covalently to surface of antigen (opsonisation) and - C4a, smaller, inactive, which diffuses away. - C2 is cleaved into - C2b, which binds to a site on C4b, - C2a a smaller, inactive, fragment of which diffuses away. - The complex of C4b2b on surface of microbe is called "C3 convertase" because it catalyzes the cleavage of C3.
+IgG is far less efficient, requiring many molecules to do so.) - Binding of C1q activates C1s and C1r. - Activated C1s (a protease) cleaves two serum proteins: - C4 is cleaved into a large fragment - C4b, which binds covalently to surface of antigen (opsonisation) C4a, smaller, inactive, which diffuses away.
+Chemoattractant and anaphylatoxins - C2 is cleaved into - C2b, which binds to a site on C4b, - C2a a smaller, inactive, fragment of which diffuses away, chemoattractant. - The complex of C4b2b on surface of microbe is called "C3 convertase" because it catalyzes the cleavage of C3.